Class of 2018

 - Hometown: Oslo, Norway

 In the summer of 2015, Jens returned to Brazil to assist Karanba with new programs, specifically the implementation of vocational training programs, and later worked with a Luxembourgish bank.
 Jens spent the summer of 2016 working in a Norwegian private equity firm based in Oslo due to his interest in business development and entrepreneurship.
+He returned to Oslo for his Professional Venture summer to intern with Altor Equity Partners.
+After graduation, Jens will work in Allocation Strategies for Norges Bank Investment Management (the Norwegian Sovereign Wealth Fund) in London and Oslo, as a part of their Investment Talent Programme, handling the macroeconomic exposure and strategic allocation of the fund.

 - Areas of Study: Political Science